FiMcMahon/shannon_allotments/testing.md

 The site was tested on Google Chrome and Microsoft Edge, with no visible issues for the user.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.

 ## Testing User Stories
-Understand the purpose of the site on loading

 * Understand the purpose of the site on loading
 * Navigate through the site smoothly
     The pages can be accessed in the same way on every page, via a very simply navigational menu.